Tofu — Nutrients, Health Benefits, And Shopping Tips

 How to store tofu

-Tofu should be kept in the refrigerator, submerged in water in an airtight container.
-This maintains its freshness for up to a week.
-Change the water daily to keep tofu fresh.
+Tofu should be stored in the refrigerator, fully submerged in water within a sealed container.
+This helps preserve its freshness for up to one week after opening.
+Be sure to change the water daily to keep the tofu in optimal condition.

-Air exposure causes tofu to dry out.
-Don't leave it in its original packaging once opened.
-Use clean utensils and tightly seal the container to maintain quality.
-Proper storage keeps tofu firm and flavorful.
+Exposing tofu to air can lead to drying out.
+Do not keep it in its initial packaging after it has been opened.
+Use clean utensils and ensure the container is tightly sealed to uphold its quality.
+Proper storage ensures that tofu remains firm and tasty.

 How long does it last?